Maleyka-gh/Maleyka-gh/README.md

 🔮 Upcoming Endeavors

-- Preparing a research paper for the HEALTHINF conference in Rome, Italy, 2024.
+- Writing a research paper for the HEALTHINF conference in Rome, Italy, 2024.
-- I'm preparing for the AWS Cloud Practitioner exam this September.
+- Preparing for the AWS Cloud Practitioner exam this September.

 🔗 What's On My GitHub?
 I'm excited to share that all code from my various projects, including my Master's thesis, will soon be accessible here,